rusefi/kicad-libraries/Fabrication/jlc_process.md

 See https://github.com/rusefi/hw_modular/tree/master/lowside/gerbers for an example of how things are set.

+jlc_prepare-*.bat scripts use grep, gawk & sed so Cygwin is required.

 # Bill Of Materials

 1) See ../BOM_related file for KiCad to produce XXX.csv KiCad BOM.